Skip to contents

 )

-Iterating on geometry
+Iterating on tolerance

 annot_files <- c("lh.myatlas.annot", "rh.myatlas.annot")